An alternative treatment for Bunion and Metatarsophalangeal Joint Pain that is not responding to traditional treatments

 - Of the twelve patients, two were totally compromised and unable to exercise; three were moderately (only 30 to 60 minutes possible).

 - Over half of the patients were severely to totally compromised in their athletic abilities prior to treatment.

 - After Prolotherapy, seven of 12 patients reported being able to exercise as much as they wanted without impediments and with satisfaction.

 When comparing the three previous categories before and after Prolotherapy, all reached a statistically significant outcome.

 Thus, this retrospective study, without a control group, demonstrates that Prolotherapy decreases pain and improves the quality of life for patients with metatarsophalangeal joint pain—unresolved by previous therapies, medications, and interventions.

 As a result of Prolotherapy, eleven of 12 patients reported a greater than 75% improvement in the activities of daily living that continued to the end of the study.
 Of the two patients who were told they needed surgery, both felt sufficient pain relief with Prolotherapy to avoid surgery.
-After the study period, patients experienced overall improvement in range of motion, ability to walk and exercise, as well as relief of stiffness and numbness/burning.
+After the study period, patients experienced an overall improvement in range of motion, ability to walk and exercise, as well as relief of stiffness and numbness/burning.
 Prolotherapy is superior at eliminating the pain of bunions, but does not correct the deformity.

 Questions about Bunions and Metatarsophalangeal Joint Pain?
 Get help and inflammation from our Caring Medical staff